 Long-term receivables relate to our subscription revenue or contracts which stipulate payment terms which exceed one year.
-They are comprised of the unpaid principal balance, net of the allowance for doubtful accounts.
-These receivables have been discounted based on the implicit interest rate in the subscription lease which range between 8% to 10% for the year ended December 31, 2022, and 8% to 9% for the year ended December 31, 2021.
+They are comprised of the unpaid principal balance, net of the allowance for expected credit losses.
+These receivables have been discounted based on the implicit interest rate in the subscription lease which range between 8% to 10% for the year ended December 31, 2023, and 8% to 10% for the year ended December 31, 2022.
 Unearned interest revenue represents the interest only portion of the respective subscription payments and will be recognized in income over the respective payment term as it is earned.